 I like Monty Python, I can definitely say that.

 I have a collection of DVDs that are still unwatched in their original wrapping.
 Some are movies that I wanted to see, some are shows that I watched on TV years ago.
-I have told myself that I am not allowed to buy any more until I watch them.
+I have told myself that I am not allowed to buy any more until I watch them (but then buy more anyway).
 I was interested enough to buy them but so far I have not felt like watching them.

 I liked anime when I first went to college, my first attempt at college.
 Looking back I think a big part of it was the novelty, and while there are a few series that I think back to fondly, a lot of what I was fascinated with was kind of cheesy.
 If you are into anime maybe I would revisit, if not then I will probably not bring it up.